Prolapse: Horses and mules

 In mares after parturition, it is described as a 10 to 60 mm mucous protrusion.

-In young mules and foals, anal prolapse occurs with a frequency similar to that of Gasterophilus haemorrhoidalis.
+Anal prolapse in young mules and foals occurs with a frequency similar to that of Gasterophilus haemorrhoidalis.
 In extensive breeding conditions, the disease is only recognized after some days, leading to intense edema of prolapsed tissues and necrosis of the mucous membrane.

 Early cases in should be treated with the application of hygroscopic substances like powdered sugar followed by purse-string suturing.
 When prolapsed tissues are edematous and necrotic, amputation is performed.
 The prognosis is fair as the removed tissues do not contain any important organs or large blood vessels.